Independent Study Project in Korean Language and Culture

 Objectives and learning outcomes of the module

 The learning outcomes will depend on research topic.
-However, the objective of the project generally speaking should be to enable students to develop research skills consonant with the requirements of professional research in the field of the Japanese language and culture.
+However, the objective of the project generally speaking should be to enable students to develop research skills consonant with the requirements of professional research in the field of the Korean language and culture.